-If you have spent any time observing guinea pigs and their nonstop activity, you may find yourself asking a number of questions, not the least of which is “when do guinea pigs sleep?!”
-The answer to that question is “not very often,” but understanding guinea pig sleep schedules and other aspects of normal guinea pig behavior can help make it easier and less stressful to care for your pet cavy.
+If you share your home with a guinea pig, their constant activity may have you wondering “when do guinea pigs sleep?!”
+The honest answer to that question is “not very often,” but understanding guinea pig sleep schedules and other aspects of guinea pig behavior can make it easier and less stressful to care for your pet cavy.

 - Best guinea pig accessories: Everything you need to amuse your furry friend